TheTrueRandom/JavaChessUCI/README.md

-Every method which is waiting for a result from the engine can be executed synchronously (e.g. `goMovetime(int movetime)`) - blocking the current thread until the operation is finished - or asynchronously (`goMovetimeAsync(int movetime)`) - returning a [Future](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) which will complete once the operation is finished.
+Every method which is waiting for a result from the engine can be executed synchronously (e.g. `goMovetime(int movetime)`) - blocking the current thread until the operation is finished - or asynchronously (e.g. `goMovetimeAsync(int movetime)`) - returning a [Future](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html) which will complete once the operation is finished.

 ## Installation
 ### Maven